seppzer0/zero_kernel/README.md

 ### **Kernel**

-The kernel build process can be launched by simply using the `python3 wrapper kernel <arguments>` command.
+Kernel build process can be launched by using the `python3 wrapper kernel <arguments>` command.

 For more options you can refer to the help message below.